How to Access Samba Share from Windows [2 Methods]

 B. Accessing Samba Share Using Map Network Drive on Windows 10

-Map Network Drive is another way of accessing Samba share.
-Follow the steps to exercise it:
+Map Network Drive is another way of accessing Samba Share.
+Follow the below steps to exercise it:

-Below I will demonstrate two different cases of ‘Command line shell’ for accessing Samba share from Windows.
+Below two different cases of ‘Command line shell’ for accessing Samba share from Windows will be demonstrated:

 A. Accessing Samba Share Using Command Prompt